5 Pointz: Demolition

 On November 12, 2013, a district court denied a request for a preliminary injunction preventing the destruction of the paintings, with a written opinion soon to follow.
 On the night of November 19, 2013, Wolkoff hired workmen, who whitewashed the graffiti on the exterior of the 5 Pointz building at his instruction.
 Wolkoff provided images that showed the building's previously graffiti-covered walls partially covered in white paint.
 A message posted to 5 Pointz's Twitter account on the morning of November 19 confirmed the reports.
 Despite a lawsuit filed by 5 Pointz proprietors, as well as a rally three days prior to gain petition signatures to protect the building from demolition, the sudden whitewashing indicated that it was already gone.
-On November 20, the Southern District of New York issued their written opinion stating that while the "Court regrettably had no authority under VARA to preserve 5Pointz as a tourist site," the whitewashing could result in the Wolkoff family having to pay damages to 5 Pointz artists.
+On November 20, the Eastern District of New York issued their written opinion stating that while the "Court regrettably had no authority under VARA to preserve 5Pointz as a tourist site," the whitewashing could result in the Wolkoff family having to pay damages to 5 Pointz artists.

 Asbestos abatement work began on the property in February 2014, the first step in the building demolition process.
 During this period a group of urban explorers entered to document the building's interior.
 As of August 2014, 5 Pointz was nearly fully demolished.
 By November 2014, most of the building was reduced to rubble, while part of the building's shell still stood.